mytbk/liveusb-builder/README.md

 - udevil: for mounting iso files
 - wget: for downloading
 - syslinux (recommended): bootloader for legacy BIOS
-- GRUB: bootloader for leagacy BIOS if there's no syslinux, and bootloader for UEFI
+- GRUB: bootloader for legacy BIOS if there's no syslinux, and bootloader for UEFI

 For Arch Linux users, just install [liveusb-builder-git](https://aur.archlinux.org/packages/liveusb-builder-git/) from AUR.